stub42/pytz/src/README.txt

-The 'Standard' Python way of handling all these ambiguities is not to, such as demonstrated in this example using the US/Eastern timezone definition from the Python documentation:
+The 'Standard' Python way of handling all these ambiguities is not to, such as demonstrated in this example using the US/Eastern timezone definition from the Python documentation (Note that this implementation only works for dates between 1987 and 2006 - it is included for tests only!):

->>> from pytz.reference import Eastern
+>>> from pytz.reference import Eastern # pytz.reference only for tests
 >>> dt = datetime(2002, 10, 27, 0, 30, tzinfo=Eastern)
 >>> str(dt)
 '2002-10-27 00:30:00-04:00'